Chart of Accounts – Account structure in Parnassus used in the reporting and tracking of financial information.

 Variance Report – The report either compares the Actuals to the Adjusted Budget or the Actuals to the Original Budget.
 The report assists in monitoring the budget and to recognize the reasons for the variances.

-Budget Transfer – A tool for moving available dollars within or between departmental budgets.
+Budget Transfer – A means of moving available dollars within or between departmental budgets.
 This is a temporary adjustment to the budget, which only affects the current fiscal year.
 The transfer does not adjust the budget for the following year.

 General Ledger – The general ledger is the official record of the College’s budget and financial transactions.
 The GL includes budget transactions, revenue and expense transactions, encumbrances, assets, liabilities and fund balances.